 A Leadership Checkup

 Regular checkups are a good idea.
 Whether with your doctor, dentist, or mechanic, checkups ensure that the condition of something is made clear, and allows for even small changes that can greatly improve health and performance.
-A periodic leadership “checkup” is a great idea for to ensure you are maximizing your influence and leading in a healthy way.
+A periodic leadership “checkup” is a great idea to ensure you are maximizing your influence and leading in a healthy way.
 Effective leaders are healthy leaders.
 In 2 Corinthians 5:11-20, the Apostle Paul discusses some important principles of meaningful and effective influence.
 How are you doing in these areas that are critical for leading well today?

 1) …EARN INFLUENCE THROUGH CHARACTER & CONSISTENCY.